58 pattern webbing: Components

 In its standard configuration, each of the belt-mounted components was secured to the belt by a pair of double hooks (one double hook only in the case of the compass pouch) at the rear, hooked over the belt above and below, with the ends of the hooks further retained in canvas pockets on the inside face of the belt.
 However, some sets of webbing, particularly where used by special forces, were fitted or modified with a canvas loop on the pouches into which the belt was threaded.
 This method of attachment allowed the pouch to be moved around the belt for the comfort of the user, for example when sitting for long periods.
 Some sets were also modified with quick-release buckles on the belt, pouches, or both, and could also feature pouches taken from other load-bearing systems.
 Most personnel used their webbing as issued, however.

+A popular modification of the 58 belt is the roll-pin buckle used by British Paratroopers, who used straps from leftover RAF air-dropped cargo packs, made excellent replacements to the then standard issue 58 pattern webbing belt that often shrunk when they became wet.
+This trend originated in the Malayan Emergency, when the roll-pin buckle could be easily adjusted which is important on long patrols when the users could lose weight due to exertion, inadequate nutrition, and disease etc.

 Several of the individual components evolved over the lifetime of the 1958 Pattern system.
 There were three iterations of the standard (SLR) ammunition pouches, and two of the water-bottle pouch, poncho roll and yoke.

+Escape & Evasion (E&E) pouch

+Other accessories are the Escape & Evasion pouch, used by Special Forces.
+This differs from the rest of the pouches as they use a rubberized lining.
+Before the introduction of E&E pouches, many were improvised from various existing pouches from both the 44 and 58 pattern webbing.